rchild-okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 ## Refresh Token

 A Refresh Token is an opaque string.
 It is a long-lived token that the client can use to obtain a new Access Token without re-obtaining authorization from the resource owner.
 The new Access Token must have the same or subset of the scopes associated with the Refresh Token.
-A Refresh Token will be returned if 'offline_access' scope is requested using authorization_code, password, or refresh_token grant type.
+A Refresh Token is returned if 'offline_access' scope is requested using authorization_code, password, or refresh_token grant type.

 The lifetime of a Refresh Token is configured in [Access Policies](#access-policies), the minimum value is 24 hours.
-The refresh token can also expire after a period if no clients redeem it for an Access Token.
+The Refresh Token can also expire after a period if no clients redeem it for an Access Token.
 The period should be equal to or larger than 10 minutes.
 If the token's lifetime is set to unlimited, the Authorization Server will not check if clients use it or not.

 ### Refresh Token Revocation